General Steps in Divorce Process

 Consult a Knowledgeable Divorce Attorney in the Denver Area

 If you want to know more about general steps in the divorce process, call us.
-At Plog & Stein, our Denver lawyers are understanding of our clients’ needs and provide dedicated advocacy to protect their interests during and after a divorce.
+At Plog & Stein, our family law attorneys in Denver are understanding of our clients’ needs and provide dedicated advocacy to protect their interests during and after a divorce.
 We have competitive retainer rates.
 Contact Plog & Stein at (303) 781-0322 or via our online form for an appointment.
 We also represent people who need an alimony lawyer or guidance in other family law matters in Aurora, Centennial, Highlands Ranch, and Castle Rock, as well as other areas of Denver, Douglas, and Arapahoe Counties.